Voting & Election Information

 The City of New Braunfels encourages all registered voters to participate in local elections.
 The role of the City Secretary’s Office is to accept and file candidate applications, affidavits, and statements required of candidates, and note the dates of filing thereon.

-A collection of information about the most recent election (May 7, 2022), including who is on the ballot, early voting & election day voting information, and election notices.
+A collection of information about the most recent election, including who is on the ballot, early voting & election day voting information, and election notices.

 Find out where polling locations are in and around New Braunfels so you can cast your vote.